NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-Observation-LabGroup--Test-Group.page.md

             <td>The clinical code and name of the test group, for example: <code>26604007</code> <code>Full blood count</code><br><br>This <b>SHALL</b> be populated using one of the following:<br><br>
                 <ul>
                     <li>memberOf 1853561000000109 | PaLM (Pathology and Laboratory Medicine) procedure simple reference set, OR</li>
-					<li>if a Procedure concept from the above reference set cannot be identified, use a SNOMED CT procedure code < 386053000 | Evaluation procedure (procedure), OR</li>
+                	<li>if a Procedure concept from the above reference set cannot be identified, use a SNOMED CT procedure code taken from descendantOf 386053000 | Evaluation procedure (procedure), OR</li>
                     <li>if the two methods described above fail to identify a suitable code, then it is acceptable to use a local code representing the test group</li>
                 </ul>
             </td>
         </tr>